 Launch Marketing Plan Results

 We launched the company BEFORE its ambitious two-month deadline, and it was featured on the Channel 7 ABC news.
-The owners were also invited to appear on an upcoming live weekend TV at the ABC network.
+The owners were also invited to appear on an upcoming live weekend TV show at the ABC network.

 We blanketed company pages on Facebook and LinkedIn with social media messages throughout the months of September and October.
 We boosted popular posts.
 In one month, 15,000 people viewed the posts.
 Nearly 12,000 viewed the ABC video we posted, and we’re excited to upload our corporate video in October.

 In addition, we had 734 visitors to the website in September alone.
 In all, 39% of these visitors came from our social media efforts (the vast majority from Facebook) and 11% came from organic search.
-As it often takes weeks to months to rank for organic search, we expect the latter to increase over time—with a goal of 20% organic search by end of year.
+As it often takes weeks to months to rank for organic search, we expect the latter to increase over time—with a goal of 20% organic search by the end of the year.

 Furthermore, we also need more product recognition so that more people are searching for My 3D Mini Me figures.